usa-m/usa-m/README.md

-👋👋👋

-Hi, 👀 Everyone!
+Hi 👋...
+Everyone 👀!

-Here's little about my background:
+Here's little about me:

-I've remained part of some development teams in projects that can be regarded as "high-impact" ones, like:
+I've worked as part of some development teams in projects that can be regarded as "awesome" ones, like:

 &nbsp; &nbsp; ♨️ &nbsp; &nbsp; Avionics & Weapons Integration